gta5-map/Social-Club-API-cheat-sheet/README.md

   * `login="<SOCIALCLUB_USERNAME>"`
   * `password="<SOCIALCLUB_PASS>"`
   * `__RequestVerificationToken="<STORED_RVT>"`
-3. Since now the cookie file has a authentication cookie, you can start parsing the informations you need.
+3. Since now the cookie file has a authentication cookie, you can start parsing the information you need.

 ### 2.3.
 Example parser application

-I just pushed a example parser written in PHP to GitHub, so you can take a look how to actually set up the requests.
+There's an example parser written in NodeJS available on GitHub, so you can check out how to craft the requests.

 You can find the repository here: [gta5-map/SocialClub-example-parser](https://github.com/gta5-map/SocialClub-example-parser)

 ## 3. Player statistics

-In this category you can find requests and informations about player statistics.
+In this category you can find requests and information about player statistics.
 I distinguish between public and private statistics:

-* _Public_: informations of any/other player/s
+* _Public_: information of any/other player/s
-* _Private_: informations only about the player who authenticated the request
+* _Private_: information only about the player who authenticated the request

 ### 3.1.
 Public

 #### 3.1.1 Overview

-_Description_: Display general informations about your (or others, if you fill the _nickname_ parameter) online character:
+_Description_: Display general information about your (or others, if you fill the _nickname_ parameter) online character:

-* rank
+* Rank
 * RP level
-* total playtime
+* Total playtime
-* current bank balance
+* Current bank balance
-* active crew
+* Active crew
-* competitive stats
+* Competitive stats
-* cash earned
+* Cash earned
-* criminal records
+* Criminal records
-* favorite weapon
+* Favorite weapon
-* recent activities
+* Recent activities

 _Request URL_:
 `http://socialclub.rockstargames.com/games/gtav/career/overviewAjax?character=Freemode&nickname=<SOCIALCLUB_NAME>&slot=Freemode&gamerHandle=&gamerTag=&_=1419694640015`